 In order to be considered for readmission, students must have NO outstanding balance with the University.
-If the student has a balance, the student must make arrangements to repay the entire past due amount prior to the first day of the readmission session.
+If the student has a balance, the student must make arrangements to repay the entire past due amount.
 Students are also required to have made arrangements for all future funding (i.e. payment plan, Financial Aid) prior to the first day of the readmission session.
-Student, who were dismissed for conduct, are not eligible for readmission.
+Student, who were dismissed for conduct, and, or have their accounts turned over to collections are not eligible for readmission.